 6.4 Proceeding in Absentia

-A. In the event a student fails to attend an accountability meeting, the Director of SAA may proceed without the charged student in attendance.
+- In the event a charged student or RSO fails to respond to a request to schedule an initial meeting, the Director of SAA may proceed with the accountability process without the charged student’s or RSO’s participation.

-B. The UHP may proceed without the charged student in attendance.
-If the Dean of Students determines that the student's failure to appear was due to compelling circumstances, the Dean of Students may require that a new UHP be scheduled.
+- The UHP may proceed without the charged student or RSO in attendance.
+If the Dean of Students or designee determines that the failure to appear is due to compelling circumstances, the Dean of Students may reschedule the UHP.

-C. When participating in an accountability meeting or UHP, the victim may use conference call, written statement, video/recording, closed-circuit television, privacy screen or other measure for his or her safety and/or wellness.
-The Director of SAA may require that the victim respond to reasonable questions requested by the charged student in a format determined by the Director of SAA.
+- When participating in an initial meeting or UHP, the complainant may use conference call, written statement, video recording, closed-circuit television, privacy screen, or other measure for the complainant’s safety or wellness.
+The Director of SAA may require that the complainant respond to reasonable questions requested by the charged student or RSO in a format determined by the Director of SAA.

-D. Impact Statements - The victim is entitled to submit a written or verbal statement for consideration by the Director of SAA and UHP during the outcome phase of the hearing.
+- The complainant is entitled to submit an impact statement for consideration by the Director of SAA or UHP during the outcome phase.

 7.0 ACCOUNTABILITY PROCEDURES